 \section{Homotopy equivalences between categories}

-The famous Quillen's Theorem A provides a sufficient criterion for a functor between two categories to be a homotopy equivalence.
-We quote here Quillen's Theorem~A not in its full generality but for the special case of inclusions between categories.
+The famous Quillen's Theorem A provides a sufficiency criterion for a functor between two categories to be a homotopy equivalence.
+We quote this Theorem here not in its full generality, but only for the special case that is of interest to us.